-Chapter Description Getting Started The "Upgrading from 2.x and 3.x" sections in this chapter have been moved to the Migration Guides appendix.
+The "Upgrading from 2.x and 3.x" sections in this chapter have been moved to the Migration Guides appendix.
 Added Deploying using Hazelcast Cloud as a new section.
-Understanding Configuration Added Configuring Declaratively with YAML as a new section along with the YAML mentions in the whole chapter.
+Added Configuring Declaratively with YAML as a new section along with the YAML mentions in the whole chapter.
 Added content related to newly introduced complete example configurations for Hazelcast Java client and client failover.
-Setting Up Clusters Added Advanced Network Configuration as a new section.
-Distributed Data Structures Added a filtering example for Ringbuffer to the Reading Batched Items section.
+Added Advanced Network Configuration as a new section.
+Added Dynamic Data Structure Configuration and User Customizations as a new section.
+Added a filtering example for Ringbuffer to the Reading Batched Items section.
 Added Metadata Policy section as a new section.
-Distributed Query Added Composite Indexes as a new section.
+Added Composite Indexes as a new section.
 Added Querying JSON Strings as a new section.
-CP Subsystem Added as a new chapter.
-Storage Added content related to the option for removing Hot Restart data automatically, i.e., auto-remove-stale-data, to the Restart of a Member in Running Cluster section.
+Added Bitmap Indexes as a new section.
+Added as a new chapter.
+Added content related to the option for removing Hot Restart data automatically, i.e., auto-remove-stale-data, to the Restart of a Member in Running Cluster section.

+Database CDC Integration using Striim Hot Cache Added as a new section.
 Added content related to sharing the base directory for the Hot Restart feature.
 See the Configuring Hot Restart section.
-Database CDC Integration using Striim Hot Cache Added as a new chapter.

 Hazelcast Clients Added Defining Client Labels as a new section to explain how you can configure and use the client labels.
 Added the Configuring Hazelcast Cloud section to explain how you can connect your Java clients to a cluster deployed on Hazelcast Cloud.
 Management Added Toggle Scripting Support as a new section.
 Added the description for the new HTTP call: http://127.0.0.1:\${PORT}/hazelcast/health/ready.
 It checks if a member is ready to be used.
 Added Using the REST Endpoint Groups as a new section.
+Updated the cluster.sh and healthcheck.sh sections to include the HTTPS support.
 Security Added Handling Permissions When a New Member Joins as a new section.
 Added FIPS 140-2 as a new section to explain the Hazelcast's security configurations in the FIPS mode.
 Performance Added Pipelining as a new section.
 Added Performance Anti Patterns as a new section.
 WAN Added Dynamically Adding WAN Publishers as a new section.
 Added Tuning WAN Replication For Lower Latencies and Higher Throughput as a new section.
 Added description for the publisher-id configuration attribute.
 Network Partitioning Enhanced the Merge Types section by adding the descriptions of all merge types.
-Rolling Member Upgrades pgrades Added Enabling Auto-Upgrading as a new section.
+Rolling Member Upgrades Added Enabling Auto-Upgrading as a new section.

 System Properties Added the descriptions for the following new system properties: hazelcast.cluster.version.auto.upgrade.enabledhazelcast.cluster.version.auto.upgrade.min.cluster.size